 “Well, duh…” Yes, the whole point of this humor is to be silly-stupid and grossly insulting, to everybody, including the audience.
 This is supposed to be liberating.

 In general, I think that making a travesty of world terror politics is not necessarily a bad idea; that’s my particular bias.
 The mechanism of satire breaks down here because all Parker has going for him is a bag of scattershot political and ethnic slurs.
 Team America has a real hateful streak.
 Anybody taking offense is surely a square that doesn’t get the joke: “Irresponsiblity means never having to say you’re sorry.”
 The movie pretends to critique American action spectaculars but ends up celebrating their values.
 Team America wipes out Paris to kill a couple of gunmen, destroying several famous landmarks.
 But the movie places no value on anything.
-Its depiction of grossly stereotyped Egyptians and Panamanians has a definite Bigot Appeal.
+Its depiction of grossly stereotyped Egyptians and Panamanians has definite Bigot Appeal.
 The excuse, “we’re just playing with stereotypes” doesn’t wash, because the writers have nothing to say.
 The key is the song “America, F**k Yeah!”
 On the surface it critiques the mindless aggression represented by Team America.
 In action the song is really chanting, “Hooray America, and f**k everybody else” — without irony.
 Give a movie audience the right anthem, and they’ll become whatever kind of mob you want.
 I can easily imagine drunken high school thugs singing this song as they beat some foreigner they’ve cornered on the street.
 The 37 repetitions of the word F**k at least kept the song off the radio — maybe that’s something to be grateful for.

 North Korea hacked Sony last year, reportedly outraged over The Interview.
 I’d have thought that the pointed insults of Team America would have motivated much harsher retaliation, ten years earlier.
 America’s answer to this problem of cultural warfare was basically to say “F**k yeah!: when theaters tried to replace The Interview with Team America, the studio overlords had to intervene.

-But the attack on Kim Jong Il is nothing compared to the movie’s campaign against Hollywood liberals.
+But the attack on Kim Jong Il is nothing compared to the movie’s onslaught against Hollywood liberals.
 No real-life conservative individuals are depicted, but a dozen name Beverly Hills activists are slammed as outright traitors, dupes helping Kim Jong Il conquer the world.
 Adding injury to insult, the puppets representing the stars are blown to bits in gore scenes.
 Michael Moore, who I don’t particularly wish to defend, is caricatured as a total jackass.
 Team America pushes an agenda that the right wing would endorse: 1) kicking butt around the world as Team America is just fine.
 2) foreigners are stupid and irrelevant.
 3) it’s okay to mercilessly provoke a grotesque, unpredictable tyrant in a foreign country, one who wants to get his hands on nuclear weapons.
 4) Hollywood liberals are disloyal phonies selling out to foreign interests.
 These aren’t minor themes, but solid take-home messages.
-Assuming that Tea Party folk love hearing obscenities, Team America is right in tune with their values.
+Assuming that Alt-right folk love hearing obscenities, Team America is right in tune with their values.

 Back in 1968, when movies were taking a radical swing to the left — the new ratings system was just in force — a minor French movie was produced called Mr. Freedom.
 It’s an un-subtle superhero spoof with but one joke — America is a criminal nation, wiping out innocent people around the globe for profit and demanding that countries like France accept its decadent values.
 Mr. Freedom is a combination sports jock and jet pilot, and he plans to nuke France to save it from the commies.
 The movie starts out well and soon becomes tiresome — the wit runs out.
 I resent movies that pander to my outlook, even when I’m sympathetic to the message.
 Team America: World Police fulfills its goal.
 It finishes as thoughtless, exploitative, ugly and empty.
 It’s depressing to see all this talent and creativity go into a show whose ultimate message is, ‘everything is s**t.’